-Some of these items were gifted to me as a thank you for inclusion in this post.
+Some of the items in this post about how to ease parentings stress were gifted to me as a thank you for inclusion in this post.
 All opinions are mine.

 Allow me to paint you a picture.